MAKEUP BRUSH CLEANER FAQs

-Cleaning your makeup brushes is a pretty e.l.f.ing important step in your beauty routine that many people put off way longer than they should.
-Dirty makeup brushes are caked with old product, bacteria, dirt, and oil, which can lead to clogged pores and an upset complexion (read: breakout central).
+Cleaning your makeup brushes is an important step in your beauty routine that many people put off way longer than they should.
+Dirty makeup brushes are caked with old makeup, bacteria, dirt, and oil, which can lead to clogged pores.

 Ideally, you should be deep cleaning your face makeup brushes (especially ones used for liquid products) at least once a week with a makeup brush cleaner shampoo.
 Eyeshadow, bronzer, and blush brushes should be cleaned every two weeks.
 It’s also good practice to mist your bristles with a daily brush cleaner spray before doing your makeup to remove any surface debris and prep your brushes for a smooth application.